AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_transit_gateway.html.markdown

 * `vpc_reg` - (Required) Region of cloud provider.
 Example: AWS: "us-east-1", ARM: "East US 2".
 * `gw_size` - (Required) Size of the gateway instance.
 Example: AWS: "t2.large".
 * `subnet` - (Required) Public Subnet CIDR.
 Copy/paste from AWS Console to get the right subnet CIDR.
 Example: AWS: "10.0.0.0/24".
+* `allocate_new_eip` - (Optional) When value is false, reuse an idle address in Elastic IP pool for this gateway.
+Otherwise, allocate a new Elastic IP and use it for this gateway.
+Available in 4.7 or later release.
+Supported values: true, false.
+Default: true.
+Option not available for GCP and ARM gateways, they will automatically allocate new eip's.
+* `eip` - (Optional) Required when allocate_new_eip is false.
+It uses specified EIP for this gateway.
+Available in 4.7 or later release.
 * `ha_subnet` - (Optional) HA Subnet CIDR.
 Setting to empty/unset will disable HA.
 Setting to a valid subnet CIDR will create an HA gateway on the subnet.
 Example: "10.12.0.0/24".
 * `ha_gw_size` - (Optional) HA Gateway Size.
 Mandatory if HA is enabled (ha_subnet is set).
 Example: "t2.micro".
+* `ha_eip` - (Optional) Public IP address that you want to assign to the HA peering instance.
+If no value is given, a new eip will automatically allocated.
+Only available for AWS.
 * `enable_snat` - (Optional) Enable Source NAT for this container.
 Supported values: true, false.
 * `tag_list` - (Optional) Instance tag of cloud provider.
 Only supported for aws.
 Example: ["key1:value1","key2:value2"].
 * `enable_hybrid_connection` - (Optional) Sign of readiness for TGW connection.
 Only supported for aws.
 Example: false.